candicexxx-droid/PIC16B---GAN-Project-/README.md

 <br>

 ![GIF](images/gan.gif) <br />
 The gif above shows our training process from epoch 5 to epoch 500.
 We could see that the resulting images change from random noises to clear images of cats.
 Around epoch 15, our images start to capture cats' features on eyes.
 Around epoch 100, we could easily identify that the resulting images are cats.
-After that, our model are modifying images' details to make it looks real.

 ## Model Evaluation - FID Score
-To evaluate our GAN model, we applies the Frechet Inception Distance (FID).
+To evaluate our GAN model, we applied the Frechet Inception Distance (FID).
 FID was first proposed in the paper,
 [Frechet Inception Distance as described in the GANs Trained by a Two Time-Scale Update RuleConverge to a Local Nash Equilibrium](https://arxiv.org/abs/1706.08500)
 ,as an improvement for Inception Score.
-According to the paper, the distribution of real data and generated data are assumed to follow a Gaussain distribution.
+According to the paper, the distributions of real data and generated data are assumed to follow a Gaussian distribution.
 Hence, FID is a way of quantifying the difference between the two distributions.
-To calculate FID score, we first used a pretrained InceptionV3 network without the final output layer to extract features from both generated images and real-world images.
+To calculate FID score, we first used a pre-trained InceptionV3 network without the final output layer to extract features from both generated images and real-world images.
 The formula for FID calculation, proposed by the paper, is presented as follows, <br />